verilator/verilator/docs/guide/environment.rst

    this variable to launch GNU make.
 If this variable is not specified, "make" is used.

+.. option:: MAKEFLAGS

+   Flags created by :command:`make` to pass to submakes.
+Verilator searches this variable to determine if a jobserver is used; see :vlopt:`--build-jobs`.

 .. option:: OBJCACHE

    Optionally specifies a caching or distribution program to place in front